KiruthikaRamadoss/Twitter-X-Sentiment-Analysis/README.md

 ---

-## Conclusion
+## Summary

+- Demonstrated the use of TF-IDF and ML models to classify tweet sentiments.
-- Logistic Regression outperformed more complex models.
+- Logistic Regression showed the best performance among tested models.
-- TF-IDF is effective for tweet classification.
-- Data preprocessing is critical for social media analytics.
+- EDA revealed sentiment patterns by age and time of tweet, useful for marketing analytics.
-- Power BI enhances interpretation for non-technical users.
+- Power BI provided effective data storytelling through interactive visualizations.
+- Reinforced the value of NLP and business intelligence in social media analysis.

 ---